Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 description: Overview of changes introduced in version 4.
 toc: true
 ---
+## 4.24.0 (2020-01-21)

+Support language and query parameters in dynamic options.
+New way of implementing dynamic options by creating a class that implements IAppOptionsProvider.

 ## 4.23.0 (2022-01-15) - Updated backend support for BPMN gateways